adamedx/autographps-sdk/README.md

 These commands retrieve the same data as a `GET` for the full URIs given earlier.
 Of course, `Get-GraphItem` supports a `-AbsoluteUri` option to allow you to specify that full Uri if you so desire.

-As with any PowerShell cmdlet, you can use PoshGraph-SDK cmdlets interactively or from within simple or even highly complex PowerShell scripts and modules since the cmdlets emit and operate upon PowerShell objects.
+As with any PowerShell cmdlet, you can use AutoGraphPS-SDK cmdlets interactively or from within simple or even highly complex PowerShell scripts and modules since the cmdlets emit and operate upon PowerShell objects.

-For more detailed information on how to use PoshGraph-SDK cmdlets, see the [WALKTHROUGH](https://github.com/adamedx/poshgraph/blob/master/docs/WALKTHROUGH.md) for the separate PoshGraph module, which documents a superset of cmdlets contained in this SDK in additions to those found in that module.
+For more detailed information on how to use AutoGraphPS-SDK cmdlets, see the [WALKTHROUGH](https://github.com/adamedx/poshgraph/blob/master/docs/WALKTHROUGH.md) for the separate AutoGraphPS module, which documents a superset of cmdlets contained in this SDK in additions to those found in that module.

 ### How do I use it in my PowerShell application?

 If your application is packaged as a PowerShell module, simply include it in the `NestedModules` section of your module's [PowerShell module manifest](https://technet.microsoft.com/en-us/library/dd878337%28v=VS.85%29.aspx).
-This will allow you to publish your module to a repository like PSGallery and ensure that users who install your module from the gallery also get the installation of PoshGraph-SDK needed for your module to function.
+This will allow you to publish your module to a repository like PSGallery and ensure that users who install your module from the gallery also get the installation of AutoGraphPS-SDK needed for your module to function.
 You should add the line `import-module poshgraph-sdk` to the beginning of the script you use to initialize your module.

 If you're using a script module (`.psm1` file) or simply as a plan PowerShell `ps1` script, you should ensure the module has been already been installed on the system using `Install-Module` or a similar deployment mechanism, then add a line `import-module poshgraph-sdk` to the beginning of your script or script module.